Canadian Winter Getaways: Ottawa Edition

 To get the ball rolling, this first blog of the series will be dedicated to none other than our Nation’s capital, Ottawa.

-So, whether you, like me, are a local attempting to avoid SAD (Seasonal Affected Disorder), or you’re an excited bright-eyed traveler looking to experience the Great White North, I hope this post will provide a little inspiration for what you can look forward to with a trip to one of Canada’s greatest cities.
+So, whether you, like me, are a local attempting to avoid SAD (Seasonal Affected Disorder), or you’re an excited bright-eyed traveller looking to experience the Great White North, I hope this post will provide a little inspiration for what you can look forward to with a trip to one of Canada’s greatest cities.

 Without further ado, check out why Ottawa should make your Canadian winter getaway list!